Elchanz3/android_kernel_samsung_r11s/Documentation/admin-guide/thunderbolt.rst

 Many OEMs include a method that can be used to force the power of a Thunderbolt controller to an "On" state even if nothing is connected.
-If supported by your machine this will be exposed by the WMI bus with a sysfs attribute called "force_power", see Documentation/ABI/testing/sysfs-platform-intel-wmi-thunderbolt for details.
+If supported by your machine this will be exposed by the WMI bus with a sysfs attribute called "force_power".

+For example the intel-wmi-thunderbolt driver exposes this attribute in:
+  /sys/bus/wmi/devices/86CCFD48-205E-4A77-9C48-2021CBEDE341/force_power

+  To force the power to on, write 1 to this attribute file.
+  To disable force power, write 0 to this attribute file.

 Note: it's currently not possible to query the force power state of a platform.